abu-kausar/abusky/README.md

 - Have to do responsive for all devices.
 Now it is okay for large device.
 - Have a plan to work with caching as here I used react-query for data fetching.
 - Have a plan to add button to get current location data.
+- Have to do add a toggle button for dark and light theme